wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 ## Conclusion

-At scale IO can be a significant performance bottleneck for databases and optimising problem queries that cause large amounts of IO can yield significant benefits.
+At scale IO can be a significant performance bottleneck for databases and optimizing problem queries that cause large amounts of IO can yield significant benefits.
 Adding the `BUFFERS` option when using `EXPLAIN ANALYSE` can give you a great way to identify problem areas of a query, and to verify when you're done that you've actually solved the issue.